We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Some brands, like Signia, make accessories that act as go-betweens to connect your hearing aids to streaming devices you already have.

 If you’re looking for Bluetooth hearing aids, there are plenty of options available for you.
 However, be prepared to spend a little more out of pocket for the feature.
+Your audiologist can also recommend hearing aids based on your amount and type of hearing loss.

 Not all Bluetooth hearing aids offer the same amount of customer support and functionality.
 Before you buy, consider your must-haves and what you’re willing to do without so that you don’t overpay for extras you don’t need.

 Kathryn Watson is a freelance writer covering everything from sleep hygiene to moral philosophy.
 Her recent bylines include Healthline, Christianity Today, LitHub, and Curbed.
-She lives in New York City with her husband and two children, and her website is kathrynswatson.com.
+She lives in New York City with her husband and three children, and her website is kathrynswatson.com.